 Free Printable Chore Chart

 INSIDE : A great Free Printable Chore Chart for your preschoolers, toddlers and Elementary Aged children!
-Customize it easily and print away for your family to use over and over again!
+Easily customize and print it for your family to use over and over again!
+A great chore chart template for kids of all ages.

 This post may contain affiliate links.
 See full disclosure here.

-For all you mamas (and dads, too) what are your thoughts on preschooler/toddler chores and allowances?
+For all you mamas (and dads, too) what are your thoughts on preschooler chores and allowances?
 I’m still out for debate on earning allowance quite yet, as we have an almost 3 year old and a 4 year old.
-However, I am a HUGE fan of family chores!
+However, I am a HUGE fan of helping out the family with age appropriate tasks!

-Be sure to read to the bottom of the post for the printable.
+Be sure to read to the bottom of the post for the downloadable print.

 What is the best age to start a kid’s chore chart?

 I think most children are happy to help with age appropriate tasks and it’s wonderful to start those habits early.
 The tasks don’t have to be hard or take a lot of time, it’s just the act of doing them and not complaining that is key.
-We do lots of talking about having a “joyful heart” a lot at my house.
+We do lots of talking about having a “joyful heart” a lot at my house and having a chore chart for kids helps my children know what we expect of them.

-I’ve left blanks on the left hand side for you to fill out with your child’s specific chores.
-Each day they complete a chore, they can cross off the coordinating colored circle.
-At the end of the week, you can tally how many they accomplished.
+I’ve left blanks on the left hand side for you to fill out with your child’s specific chores and responsibilities.
+Each day they complete a task, they can cross off the coordinating colored circle.
+At the end of the week, you can tally how many they accomplished!

-How to reward using a Kids Chore Chart Printable:
+How to reward using a Kids Chore list chart

 The reward for completing chores is a personal family choice.
 However, some decide on allowance each week if a certain number of chores are completed.
 I always grew up having to do chores as just part of being in the family.